projectcalico/calico/master/usage/configuration/mtu.md

 }
 ```

-By default, CNI MTU and `FELIX_IPINIPMTU` derive their value from `veth_mtu` ConfigMap
+When using the Kubernetes self-hosted manifests, the CNI plugin derives this value from the `veth_mtu`
-variable. `veth_mtu` is set to `1440` in default configuration in `calico.yaml`.
-In case
+field of the calico-config ConfigMap and is set to `1440` by default.
-different values are required, `calico.yaml` needs to be updated accordingly.

 ### Setting MTU for tunnel network interfaces